Cultural and Ideological Revolution: Persecution of the clergy and rename of locations

 The clergy were declared "social parasites."
 The religious representatives were imprisoned or sent to work in rural areas or factories, or sometimes even shot.
 Town and city names which echoed Abrahamic religious themes were abandoned for neutral secular ones (Decree No. 225 of 1975 officially mandated that all religious place names be changed to non-religious ones), as well as personal names.
 It was officially allowed to choose from about 3,000 names listed in the "Dictionary of People's Names."
 In addition to this, representatives of religions were forced to attend special re-education classes created specifically for them.
 In the summer of 1967, all public religious performances and ceremonies were officially banned in Albania, and the operation of any religious institutions was also prohibited.
 This caused discontent among the older population, but nothing could be done about it.'
-An "Museum of Atheism" has also opened in the city of Shkodër.
+A "Museum of Atheism" has also opened in the city of Shkodër.